PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks and Optional Penalization: Examples

+and For the censoring distribution we employ additional available option that randomly assigns a subset of the sample to have uncensored observed time, utilizing the parameter $censoring\_prob$.
+As an example, if $censoring\_prob=0.8$, then the censoring time for 20\% of the sample is set to $T_{max}+1$, whereas for the remaining 80\% of the sample, censoring times are randomly sampled from a discrete uniform distribution $\mbox{Uniform}\{1,...,31\}$.
+A dataset based on these choices can be generated by \begin{CodeInput} real_coef_dict = { "alpha": { 1: lambda t: -1 - 0.3 * np.log(t), 2: lambda t: -1.75 - 0.15 * np.log(t) }, "beta": { 1: -np.log([0.8, 3, 3, 2.5, 2]), 2: -np.log([1, 3, 4, 3, 2]) }} patients_df = generate_quick_start_df(n_patients=50000, n_cov=5, d_times=30, j_events=2, pid_col='pid', seed=0, censoring_prob=0.8, real_coef_dict=real_coef_dict) \end{CodeInput}

-The estimation methods require enough observed failures of each failure type, at each discrete time point.
-Therefore, the first step is to make sure this is in fact the case with the data at hand.
-This is done by grouping the data by event type and event time, as in the following code: \begin{CodeInput} patients_df.groupby(['J', 'X'])['pid'].count().unstack('J') \end{CodeInput} or by using the plot\_events\_occurrence() function available in PyDTS and visualizing the events data as shown in Fig. \ref{fig:sim_events}.
-Pre-processing suggestions for cases when the data do not comply with this requirement will be presented in the Data Regrouping Example of Section \ref{subsec:dataprep}.
-In the following we analyse the simulated dataset.
+The estimation techniques require a sufficient number of observed failures for each type of failure at each discrete time point.
+As such, the initial step is to verify if this condition is met by the available data.
+This could be done by \begin{CodeInput} patients_df.groupby(['J', 'X'])['pid'].count().unstack('J') \end{CodeInput} or by using the plot\_events\_occurrence() function available in \pkg{PyDTS} and visualizing the observed distributions, as demonstrated in Figure \ref{fig:sim_events}.
+Pre-processing suggestions when the data do not comply with this requirement will be presented in the Data Regrouping Example of Section \ref{subsec:dataprep}.